fadimustafa/social-media-app/README.md

 # social-media-app
-it is test for learn
+it is test for learning